2. The purposes of the processing

 b) Contact details – such as address for invoice, delivery address, e-mail address, mobile number and telephone number, population registration address (can be collected from the Swedish Tax Agency to ensure that the address is correct).

-c) Case description – at your contact and description of the support case can Sileon does not control what information you provide.
+c) Case description – at your contact and description of the support case cannot Sileon control what information you provide.
 Your case description may therefore include personal data that Sileon has no reason to process.
-Examples of such duties are trustees, trustees, family members, etc. We process your personal data for as long as the support case is ongoing, but for a maximum of twelve (12) months.
+Examples of such duties are trustees, family members, etc. We process your personal data for as long as the support case is ongoing, but for a maximum of twelve (12) months from when the case is closed.
+Any legal issue will be stored in accordance with legal requirements.

 d) Voice Recording – Sileon may process recording of your call for educational purposes and to ensure the best possible customer experience.
 This recording will be stored for six (6) months.

-e) Final invoice – when contacting customer support, your credit agreement may be terminated.
+e) Final invoice – when contacting customer support, your credit agreement can be terminated.
 Customer Support will then process the personal data required to create a final invoice.

 f) Refund processing – if the customer service case concerns or leads to a refund, Sileon will need to process the bank account details for the payout, as well as the price and other details of the purchase to which the refund relates.